German Center for Neurodegenerative Diseases

 The German Center for Neurodegenerative Diseases (German: Deutsches Zentrum für Neurodegenerative Erkrankungen, (DZNE)) is an interdisciplinary research institution that investigates neurodegenerative disease in all its facets.
-It is one of six "centers for health research" founded by the German Ministry of Education and Research (BMBF) to combat the most important and widespread diseases.
+It is one of six "centers for health research" founded by the German Ministry of Research, Technology and Space (BMFTR) to combat the most important and widespread diseases.
 The DZNE is part of the Helmholtz Association of German Research Centres.

-Organisation and History
+Organisation and history

 The center's declared aim is to develop new preventive and therapeutic approaches for neurodegenerative diseases.
 To accomplish this the DZNE follows a translational approach.
 This means that fundamental research is closely related to clinical research, population studies, and health care research.
 At each site, the DZNE works closely with universities, university hospitals, and other partners.
-The DZNE receives 90 percent of its funding from the Federal Ministry of Education and Research and 10 percent from the respective federal states containing DZNE sites.
+The DZNE receives 90 percent of its funding from the Federal Ministry of Research, Technology and Space and 10 percent from the respective federal states containing DZNE sites.